errsole/errsole.js/docs/sqlite-storage.md

 /**
  * Insert this Errsole code snippet as the first line of your app's main file */ const errsole = require('errsole');
 const ErrsoleSequelize = require('errsole-sequelize');

 // or using ESM
 // import errsole from 'errsole';
 // import ErrsoleSequelize from 'errsole-sequelize';

 errsole.initialize({
   storage: new ErrsoleSequelize({
     dialect: 'sqlite', // This specifies that you are using Sqlite
     storage: 'path/to/database.sqlite'
-      },
-      port: 8001, // Optional: Specify the dashboard port, default is 8001
-      path: '/',  // Optional: Specify the dashboard base path, default is '/'
-      captureLogs: ['info', 'error'], // Optional: Specify which logs to capture, default is ['info', 'error']
-      enableConsoleOutput: true // Optional: Set to false to prevent logs from printing in the terminal, default is true });
+  }
+});
 // End of Errsole code snippet
 ```